Are you searching for something to do and somewhere to go this summer? These are the best places to visit in the USA in July!

 Average temperatures and precipitation: highs of 84F (29C) and lows of 69F (25C); 8 days of rain

-Big city lights are calling for a summer adventure!
-Things are getting hot and there is so much to do and experience in July.
+The big city lights are calling for a summer adventure!
+Things are getting hot, and there is so much to do and experience in July.
 Your unimaginable vacation in New York City starts with the Manhattan skyline lighting up to celebrate Independence Day.

 Don’t forget to visit the free Bryant Park Film Festival and picnic performances.
 In the heart of Manhattan, Bryant Park is full of people enjoying the outdoor movie theaters and socializing.